 - Multiple units on one freehold

-As a specialist buy to let mortgage broker we have an in-depth knowledge of all UK buy to lenders.
-A buy to let mortgage broker can finance all types of buy to let property and for all types of client.
-Fox Davidson were voted as best UK broker in 2017 (money age awards) and 2018 (mortgage strategy awards) and were finalists in the best buy to let mortgage broker in 2016 (mortgage strategy awards).
+As a specialist buy-to-let mortgage broker, we have an in-depth knowledge of buy-to-let lenders.
+A buy-to-let mortgage broker can finance all types of buy-to-let property and for all types of client.
+Fox Davidson was voted as best UK broker in 2017 (Money Age Awards) and 2018 (Mortgage Strategy Awards) and were finalists in the best buy-to-let mortgage broker in 2016 (Mortgage Strategy Awards).

 We work closely with our clients to ensure we fully understand your property investment goals and objections to ensure we pair you with the right lender and the right buy to let product.

-At Fox Davidson our aim is to provide our clients with expert, independent buy to let advice and strategy.
-Working with a buy to let mortgage broker will save you time and money.
+At Fox Davidson, our aim is to provide our clients with expert buy-to-let advice and strategy.
+Working with a buy-to-let mortgage broker will save you time and money.